pereira3R/System-Pharmacy-Java-Swing/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contact
-<strong> Project Developer Members: </strong> We are Computer Science students at the Federal University of Mato Grosso
+<strong> Project Developer Members: </strong> We are Computer Science students at the Federal University of Mato Grosso - Class of 2022.

 | Anthony Ricardo Rodrigues Rezende | Letízia Manuella Serqueira Eugênio | Vinícius Padilha Vieira|
 | --- | --- | --- |